grafana/loki/docs/sources/installation/tanka.md

 + (import 'github.com/jsonnet-libs/k8s-alpha/1.14/extensions/kausal-shim.libsonnet')
 ```

-Be sure to replace the username, password and the relevant `htpasswd` contents.
+Be sure to replace the username, password, and the relevant `htpasswd` contents.
 Making sure to set the value for username, password, and `htpasswd` properly,
 replace the contents of `environments/loki/main.jsonnet` with: